pmariaca/sqlPatoCatalog/README.txt

 <link rel="stylesheet" type="text/css" href="dist/less/watchDarkly/variables.less" />

-Tested with Php.5.12, Myssql 5.6, and Apache or lighttpd server.
+Tested with Php.5.12 with MySqli extension, Myssql 5.6, and Apache or lighttpd server.

 INSTALL
 Unzip in some directory